Find a Mesothelioma Lawyer in Houston, Texas

 Chrysotile asbestos is banned in the United States.
 The ban prevents ongoing and new uses of the mineral, along with importation and manufacturing.
 Chrysotile asbestos is the most common of the six asbestos types and the only type reportedly still used in select industries.

 Chrysotile asbestos is still used in the chlor-alkali industry.
 Chlor-alkali is used to make chlorine, hydrogen and sodium hydroxide.
-Chlor-alkali plants have a few years to transition to an alternate.
+Chlor-alkali plants have a few years to transition to an alternative.

 All other industries – including construction – have found substitutes for asbestos.
 The mineral was valued for its durability and resistance to heat, which protected wires, insulation and other building components from damage.